petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 Let's just say in our scenario, the design choice is made that the comms engine shouldn't need to know about the cause & effect relationship between our events - it should just be able to process them in order & turn them into emails.

-Let's also rule out two other options for the purpose of this discussion
+Let's also rule out two other options for the purpose of this discussion.

 - Lamport or Vector clocks - a logical clock that expresses to a consumer that event a happens before event b, without relying on the transport mechanism to keep messages.
   - while this is a brilliant option to increase scalability & distribution of data, it forces consumers to implement the event buffer pattern, where if event b arrives before event a, they have to hold & process b until a arrives.